-Ever since it’s original manga release in 1989 Ghost in the Shell had been a cyberpunk mainstay of manga/anime culture.
-With several animated movies, tv series and even a live action adaptation already to its name, the property has seen many iterations.
+Ever since its original manga release in 1989, Ghost in the Shell has been a cyberpunk mainstay of manga/anime culture.
+With several animated movies, TV series, and even a live-action adaptation already to its name, the property has seen many iterations.
 While Netflix’s newest return to this storied franchise isn’t on par with its greatest triumphs, it’s far from the worst thing the brand has been attached to.

-The Major, a long standing icon of badass female anime protagonists keeps her powerful personality here, but her new face comes across as a bit too baby-faced to deliver the presence she has always commanded in early stories.
+The Major, a long-standing icon of badass female anime protagonists, keeps her powerful personality here, but her new face comes across as a bit too baby-faced to deliver the presence she has always commanded in early stories.
 Her features have been smoothed out to the point where she could be any other generic anime female lead.
-Only her purple hair and clothing choices queue the the viewer visually that yes, this is The Major.
+Only her purple hair and clothing choices queue the viewer visually that yes, this is The Major.

-While the larger narrative struggles at being cohesive, the individual episodes tell a number of great cyber punk themed tales.
-With Ghost in the Shell SAC_2045 diving into the time honored themes of the subjection of free will and violation of personal privacy the setting is known for, many of the episodes leave a lasting impression upon the viewer.
-Commentary about societies and their judgment of individuals and how willing people are, or are not, to stand up for others are explored here.
-With some conclusions ending brutally for those found wanting by their peers.
+While the larger narrative struggles to be cohesive, the individual episodes tell a number of great cyberpunk themed tales.
+With Ghost in the Shell SAC_2045 diving into the time-honored themes of the subjection of free will and violation of personal privacy, the setting is known for many of the episodes that leave a lasting impression upon the viewer.
+Commentary about societies and their judgment of individuals and how willing people are, or are not, to stand up for others are explored here with some conclusions ending brutally for those found wanting by their peers.

-From new Section 9 members, to hostile foes and uneasy “allies” all these characters make for good additions to the universe, Ghost in the Shell SAC_2045 also introduces fans to a number of new characters.
-Even though the new team members get wedge squarely into the “haha look at the noob” space, they still prove to be useful assets to the team as a whole.
+From new Section 9 members to hostile foes and uneasy “allies,” all these characters make for good additions to the universe, Ghost in the Shell SAC_2045 also introduces fans to a number of new characters.
+Even though the new team members get wedged squarely into the “haha look at the noob” space, they still prove to be useful assets to the team as a whole.
 I look forward to seeing them grow in future seasons.
-Another highlight of Ghost in the Shell SAC_2045 is in it’s fight animations.
+Another highlight of Ghost in the Shell SAC_2045 is in its fight animations.
 The Major, along with fellow agents Togasa and Batou get ample opportunities to show off how skilled they are in unarmed combat.
 Some of these fights are sheer perfection.
-Especially where The Major is concerned.
-Her moments are a perfect blend of skill, power and speed.
+Especially where The Major is concerned, her moments are a perfect blend of skill, power and speed.
 A true wonder to appreciate.

 The last element of Ghost in the Shell SAC_2045 presentation I must comment on is the continued brilliance of one of the best comic relief elements ever devised: the tachikoma think tanks.
 Utilized as armored support vehicles for the agents of Section 9 the tachikomas are programmed with an almost childlike giddiness that is implemented perfectly to keep the show from getting too dark.
 From the opening gun fight that showcased a tachikoma bouncing around the battle periodically declaring “GET SOME!
 GET SOME!”
 I knew theses wonderful creations would once again be a highlight for the series.
 Voice actor Melissa Fahn (Ed of Cowboy Bebop) never fails to hit her mark with each line she delivers through these lovable engines of destruction.